Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Young maltese dog in a meadow

-If someone knocks on the door, a Maltese will surely meet the person at the door, barking all the way there.
-These little dogs like to think they’re larger than they appear and aren’t afraid of expressing their opinion.
+If someone knocks on the door or rings the doorbell, a Maltese will run to the door while barking all the way there.
+These little dogs like to think they’re larger than they appear and aren’t afraid to express their opinions.

 Pros